FULL ABDOMINAL & PELVIS SCAN

 What is this scan for?

-It also looks at organs in the lower abdomen and pelvic region.
-When there is pelvic pain, abnormal vaginal bleeding and other menstrual problems, it could be a symptom of:
+It also assess the pelvic region because when there is pelvic pain, abnormal vaginal bleeding and other menstrual problems, it could be a symptom of:

 - Ovarian cysts

 - Position of a contraceptive coil

 This scan looks for abnormalities and obstructions as follows:

 - Checking the size, shape, and position of the liver and rule out liver masses, cirrhosis and fatty liver.